 The event brought together 16 representatives from each of the three participating Sections, Connecticut, Northeastern New York, and New England, including graduates of the PGA HOPE (Helping Our Patriots Everywhere) program and host PGA Professionals.
 The players competed in an 18-hole tournament focused on camaraderie and competition.

 Sgt.
-Daniel M. Clark, known as “The Singing Trooper,” opened the day with patriotic renditions of American Solider, The National Anthem, and the fight songs of all military branches to energize the crowd before play.
+Daniel M. Clark, known as “The Singing Trooper,” opened the day with patriotic renditions of American Solider, The National Anthem, and the fight songs of all military branches to energize the crowd bef

 PGA of America President Don Rea, PGA arrived aboard a Humvee carrying the HOPE Cup and praised the program’s unique impact.